BattletechModders/IRTweaks/README.md

 ## OnWeaponFire special effects - `OnWeaponFireOpts` REQUIRES CAC and OnWeaponFireFix enabled

-This "tweak" is currently only configured for a single functionality, but can be extended if requested.
+Under `OnWeaponFireOpts` in mod.json

+### self Knockdown config
 Current configuration allows for forcing a save against self-knockdown when weapons with the appropriate OnWeaponFire effects block are fired.
 The actual roll for knockdown takes place after the attacksequence has completed, so knockdown chance from multiple weapons can stack and become progressively more difficult or impossible to beat.

 Example mod.json settings:
 ```
-"OnWeaponFireOpts": {
 	"SelfKnockdownCheckStatName": "SelfknockdownCheck_OnFire",
 	"IgnoreSelfKnockdownTag": "big_chungus",
 	"SelfKnockdownTonnageFactor": 0.01,
 	"SelfKnockdownPilotingFactor": 0.01,
 	"SelfKnockdownTonnageBonusThreshold": 100,
 	"SelfKnockdownTonnageBonusFactor" = 0.05
-	"SelfKnockdownBracedFactor": 100.0,
+	"SelfKnockdownBracedFactor": 100.0
-},
 ```
 `SelfKnockdownCheckStatName` - name of statistic (_statistic_ *not* effect!) set in weapon that represents the "base chance" of suffering a knockdown due to firing that weapon.
 `IgnoreSelfKnockdownTag` - units with this mechdef (or vehicledef) tag will ignore self-knockdown rolls (basically turns off this whole functionality for that unit)